gregoil/rotest/docs/intro/using_resources.rst

 Creating a Resource Class
 =========================

+If you used ``rotest-cookiecutter`` to create the project earlier, you should already have a Django applications to put the resources in.
-In the root of your project, create a new Django application:
+Otherwise create one manually in the root of your project:

 .. code-block:: console